 In December 2017, Sernova announced it received US Food and Drug Administration (FDA) notice of allowance for its IND (Investigational New Drug) for a new human clinical trial with the Cell Pouch SystemTM (CPS) in the United States.
-Sernova plans to initiate the new clinical trial under this US IND to further investigate the Cell Pouch for treatment of type 1 diabetes (T1D) in individuals with hypoglycemia unawareness.
+Sernova is initiating the new clinical trial under this US IND to further investigate the Cell Pouch for treatment of type 1 diabetes (T1D) in individuals with hypoglycemia unawareness.
 The trial is a Phase I/II prospective single arm study of islets transplanted into patients having previously received the implanted Cell PouchTM.
 The primary objective of the study is to demonstrate safety and tolerability of islet transplantation into the Cell Pouch and the secondary objective is to assess efficacy through a series of defined measures.
-Patient enrolment is set to begin following institutional review board clearance.
+Sernova has received IRB approval from the University of Chicago and is working to initiate enrollment as soon as practicable.